firesim/firesim/docs/source/internal/Build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With all of the dependencies finished, we can finally compile the Linux kernel and link it with the bootloader.
-While each workload can use a custom kernel source, all workloads use the same bootloader (for now), located at ``riscv-pk/``.
-The final linked bbl+linux+initramfs is coppied into ``images/workloadName-bin``.
+While each workload can use a custom kernel source, all workloads use the same bootloader.
+The final linked sbi+linux+initramfs is coppied into ``images/workloadName-bin``.

 Build Rootfs